Walker Art Gallery: History

 Designed by local architects Cornelius Sherlock and H. H. Vale, the Walker Art Gallery was opened on 6 September 1877 by Edward Henry Stanley, 15th Earl of Derby.
 It is named after its founding benefactor, Sir Andrew Barclay Walker (1824–1893), a former mayor of Liverpool and wealthy brewer born in Ayrshire who expanded the family business to England and moved to live in Gateacre.

-In 1893, the Liverpool Royal Institution placed its collection on long-term loan to the gallery and in 1948 presented William Roscoe's collection and other works.
+In 1893 the Liverpool Royal Institution placed its collection on long-term loan to the gallery and in 1948 presented William Roscoe's collection and other works.
 This occurred during post-war reconstruction when the gallery was closed, re-opening in 1951.
 During the Second World War the gallery was taken over by the Ministry of Food and the collection was dispersed for safety.

 Extensions to the gallery were opened in 1884 and 1933 (following a two-year closure) when the gallery re-opened with an exhibition including Picasso and Gauguin.
 In 2002 the gallery re-opened following a major refurbishment.

-In 1986, the gallery achieved national status, as part of the National Museums and Galleries on Merseyside.
+In 1986 the gallery achieved national status, as part of the National Museums and Galleries on Merseyside.

-The gallery is housed in a neo-Classical building located on William Brown Street (the only street in the United Kingdom to consist of nothing other than museums, galleries and libraries).
-The neighbouring area includes the William Brown Library, World Museum Liverpool, St. George's Hall, Wellington's Column, Lime Street Station and the entrance to the Queensway Tunnel.
+The gallery is housed in a neo-Classical building located on William Brown Street.
+The neighbouring area includes the William Brown Library, World Museum Liverpool, St George's Hall, Wellington's Column, Lime Street Station and the entrance to the Queensway Tunnel.
 The other major art gallery in Liverpool is Tate Liverpool, at the Albert Dock, which houses modern art.